Goldstein Museum of Design

-The Goldstein Museum of Design (GMD) is a museum on the St. Paul campus of the University of Minnesota.
-It is part of the University’s College of Design.
+The Goldstein Museum of Design, abbreviated GMD, is a museum on the St. Paul campus of the University of Minnesota.
+It is part of the university's College of Design.
 GMD was founded in 1976 and is the only museum in the Upper Midwest specializing in designed objects.

 The museum holds around 34,000 objects, about 21,000 of those relating to costume and fashion accessories.
 GMD promotes object-based learning and the collection is available as a teaching and study resource to students and faculty at the university, professional designers, special interest groups, members of the public, and the local community.
 Most of GMD's collection was acquired through donation, often from Minnesota residents.
 About 20% of the collection has been digitally photographed and is available to view on-line.

 History

-GMD is named after sisters Harriet and Vetta Goldstein, two former teachers in the College of Home Economics, now the College of Design, at the University of Minnesota.
+GMD is named after sisters Harriet and Vetta Goldstein, two former teachers in the college of Home Economics, now the College of Design, at the University of Minnesota.
 The Goldsteins were born in Michigan to Polish Jewish immigrants.
 Harriet (1883–1974), the elder sister, began teaching at the University of Minnesota in 1910 and Vetta (1890–1982) began teaching there in 1914.
 To demonstrate examples of good and bad design the sisters collected items of interest for their students to study.
 The Goldstein sisters were widely traveled, and many of these objects were acquired on their voyages, including a world tour that they took between August 1925 and March 1926, which Harriet documented in a self-published travel journal, Diary of a Trip Around the World.
 The sisters' interest in design also led to publication of a textbook called Art in Every Day Life.
 The textbook became a teaching standard, the last edition printed in 1954 after the sisters had retired.
 English editions of the book were printed in India and the Philippines, and it was even translated into Chinese and used in a college in China by a former pupil of the Goldsteins.
 Harriet and Vetta both left their teaching posts in 1949, retiring and resigning respectively, and spent the rest of their lives in Los Angeles.

 The idea to found the museum came from a former student of the Goldsteins, Natalja Hurley Klingel.
 Klingel suggested to the Dean of Home Economics, Keith McFarland, that a room or gallery be created specifically to honor Harriet and Vetta.
 In 1974 the idea was incorporated into designs for the expansion and refurbishment of McNeal Hall, the home of the Design Department.
 The Goldstein Gallery was finally dedicated on October 14, 1976.
 Although Harriet had died by then, Vetta was present at the dedication.
 GMD was originally known as the Goldstein Gallery but over time became The Goldstein: a Museum of Design, and by 2000 was known as the Goldstein Museum of Design.